 Tablets are better than phones.
 Typically, larger devices have better cameras, audio, and battery life.
 Remember to charge your device before a lesson.
 If that’s not possible, plug it in to a charger during the lesson if your battery is low.
 Laptops have the advantage of a larger screen size, but they don’t necessarily work better than tablets.
 Plus, their size almost dictates having a music or specialty laptop stand for support.

-How to Optimize Your Device for Faster Wi-Fi Connection
+Technical Tips to Optimize Your Device for Faster Wi-Fi

 Turn off background app refresh